p2c2e/scala-zio-bookmarks/README.md

 1. Run it passing the bookmark filename.
 There is a *sample.html* file if you want to try it out.

         scala -jar ./target/scala-2.13/scala-zio-bookmarks-assembly-0.1.jar mybookmarks.html
-    The output of the run will result in the &lt;orig_name&gt;.out file
+    The output of the run will result in the &lt;orig_name&gt;.out file.
+All the bad links should be moved into a folder called "INVALIDURLS"

 ## Backstory
 I have around 4000+ bookmarks collected over many years.